 Ever since a widow received the first reverse mortgage — helping her stay in the home she loved — older seniors have continued finding new, strategic uses for reverse mortgages, such as preserving their investment portfolios, expanding their emergency funds, and providing for their long-term healthcare needs.
 The right to remain in the home is contingent on continuing to pay property taxes, homeowners insurance, maintain your home, and otherwise comply with all loan terms.
-To find out if a reverse mortgage loan is right for you, click here.
+Find out if a reverse mortgage is right for you.

 Will I still have a mortgage to pay with my reverse mortgage?